 “I would say the government isn’t going to call me up,” Blankfein told reporters after participating in a discussion at the Chicago Club in Chicago.
 “So that means staying forever or dying at my desk.”

-Goldman Sachs probably will earn $2.03 a share in the second quarter, according to the average estimate (GS) of 25 analysts surveyed by Bloomberg.
+Goldman Sachs probably will earn $2.03 a share in the second quarter, according to the average estimate (GS:US) of 25 analysts surveyed by Bloomberg.

 To contact the reporters on this story: Christine Harper in New York at firstname.lastname@example.org; Erik Schatzker in New York at email@example.com